-

 The Pathfinder IDVAs will work with people from Sandwell, Walsall and Dudley areas whose cases are being heard in Wolverhampton or Telford Family Court.

-If you are self-driven, conscientious, hardworking with lots of ambition, we would love to hear from you.
-To be considered for this position, click 'apply' and you will be emailed a link to an application form, job description, and equal ops form, plus details on how to complete your application.
+If you are self-driven, conscientious, hardworking, with lots of ambition, we would love to hear from you.
+To be considered for this position, click 'apply', and you will be emailed a link to an application form, job description, and an equal ops form, plus details on how to complete your application.

 CVs will not be accepted.
 Important information for all positions